Abhi135721/PrettyPrintJson/README.md

 # PrettyPrintJson

-##Description
+1. Description:
-Create a command line utility called PrettyJSON.
-Given a JSON document, pretty print it - either in-place

-or output to the console.
+PrettyPrintJSON is a command line utility Given a JSON document, pretty print it - either in-place or output to the console.

 eg: